-Finally, there are these manifestations of Jesus, ten of which are recorded in the Scriptures.
-One of them was to Mary Magdalene.
+And finally there are these manifestations of Jesus, ten of which are recorded in the Scriptures.
+One of these manifestations was to Mary Magdalene.
 You must remember that these manifestations of Jesus were not all alike.
-We see that He manifests Himself in a different way to Mary from the way in which He manifests Himself to the sojourners to Emmaus, or to Thomas.
-He appeared to the sojourners to Emmaus, also by holding their eyes, so that they could not recognize Him, but in their case Jesus appeals to Scripture.
+We see that He manifests Himself in a different way to Mary, from the way in which He manifests Himself to the sojourners to Emmaus, also by holding their eyes, so that they could not recognize Him, but in their case Jesus appeals to Scripture.
 He instructs them in the Scriptures.
-When they see the Scriptures, they see Him for a moment, and then He disappears again.
-That is a different manifestation from the manifestation to Mary, or to Thomas.
+And when they see the Scriptures, they see Him for a moment, and then He disappears again.
+That is a different manifestation, from the manifestation to Mary, or to Thomas.
 To the sojourners to Emmaus, Jesus shows Himself as the fulfillment of Scripture.
-To Thomas, He appeared differently.
-He comes to Thomas’ senses.
+To Thomas He appeared differently.
+He comes to Thomas' senses.
 He comes to Thomas so that Thomas can see Him.

 So also He appears differently to Mary.
 Jesus appears to her in the garden.
 But Mary did not see Him.
 That does not mean that Mary was so filled with sorrow that she could not see Jesus.
-But Jesus so appeared to Mary, that she could not see Him.
-Jesus appeared to Mary, not by sight, not by reasoning, but by striking a road straight to her heart.
+But Jesus so appeared to Mary, not by sight, not by reasoning, but by striking a road straight to her heart.
 We know very little of Mary.
-We know that Jesus had cast seven devils out of her.
-We know that from that moment Mary had followed Jesus.
-From that moment Mary’s life had been bound up with Jesus’ earthly form.
-To follow Him, to minister unto Him, to give Him drink and food, to tend to His clothes, that was Mary’s life.
+We know that Jesus had cast out seven devils from her.
+And we know that from that moment Mary had followed Jesus.
+From that moment Mary's life had been bound up with Jesus' earthly form.
+To follow Him, to minister unto Him, to give Him drink and food, to tend to His clothes, that was Mary's life.

 It is from that point of view that we must look at Mary here in the garden.
 What did Mary want?
 She wanted the body of Jesus.
 You say that is but natural.
 It is but natural that she should go to the sepulchre, expecting to find a body.
 The others did that too.
 But not as Mary.
 When Mary does not find the body of Jesus, she is filled with grief.
 Why?
 Because she cannot do that last service to that body.
 Mary is looking for a dead body.
-Notice, that dead body she calls her Lord.
+And, notice, that dead body she calls her Lord.
 Notice too, that her mind is so concentrated upon the body of Jesus that she does not see anything else.
-She is not amazed, as the other women had been, when she sees two angels sitting there by the sepulchre.
-For when they address her, she answers them as though it were a common thing to see angels, and to hear them speak.
-When the gardener, as she supposed, asked her why she wept, and whom she sought, she answered him as if the gardener knew all about it.
+She is not amazed, when she sees two angels sitting there by the sepulchre, as the other women had been.
+For when they address her, she answers them as though it was a common thing to see angels, and to hear them speak.
+And when the gardener, as she supposed, asked her why she wept, and whom she sought, she answered him as if the gardener knew all about it.
 If thou have borne Him hence, tell me where thou hast laid Him.

-Finally, notice that Mary’s mind is so concentrated on her search for the body that she says: if you will show me where you laid Him, I will take Him away.
+Finally, notice that Mary is so concentrated on her search for the body that she says: if you will show me where you laid Him, I will take Him away.
 Just imagine Mary carrying the body of Jesus away.
-So that it comes down to this: Mary had placed all the love of her heart on the Lord, as she had known Him in His earthly form.
-She revealed that love of her heart by following Jesus and ministering to His earthly needs.
+So that it comes down to this.
+Mary had placed all the love of her heart on the Lord, as she had known Him in His earthly form.
+And she only revealed that love of her heart by following Jesus, and ministering to His earthly needs.
 You must understand, Mary was not a woman like, for example, Salome.
 None of the disciples had a clear conception of the kingdom of heaven.
 But that was especially true of Mary.
 Mary cared nothing about conceptions.
-There are such people.
+You have such people.
 Mary liked to hear Jesus speak, she liked to sit near Him and listen to His sermons.
 But for the rest, Mary liked to serve and wait on Jesus.

 Jesus reveals Himself to Mary

-To that Mary, Jesus reveals Himself.
-Mary had to learn three things.
+To that Mary Jesus reveals Himself.
+And Mary had to learn three things.
 In the first place, that Jesus is alive.
-In the second place, that she must keep away from Him.
+And in the second place, that she must keep away from Him.
 She will never be able to follow, to serve, to wait on Jesus again.
 In the third place, Mary must learn to know Jesus in a higher fellowship than the former fellowship.
 If Jesus had appeared to Mary as He had been before, she would never have understood the reality of the resurrection.
-Therefore, Jesus withdraws in order that Mary may be instructed.
+Therefore Jesus withdraws in order that Mary may be instructed.

-First, the angels address Mary.
+First the angels address Mary.
 They say unto her: woman, why weepest thou.
 Then she hears something behind her, and turning she sees a man.
 That man was Jesus.
 But Mary did not know Him.
 Not because sorrow so beclouded her eyes that she could not recognize Jesus.
-But because Jesus appeared, intentionally, in a form that Mary would not recognize.
+But because Jesus appeared, intentionally, in a form that Mary would not know Him.
 Jesus said, before He said anything else, I am not the same, Mary.
-He addresses her in a different voice.
+He addresses here in a different voice.
 He does not speak to Mary in His old voice.
 If He had, Mary would have recognized him.
 But Jesus addresses Mary in a different voice.
 Whom seekest thou?

 Jesus instructs Mary in His resurrection